 Meiotic recombination plays fundamental roles in evolution and genetics.
 By controlling linkage between loci, recombination mediates the efficiency and effects of natural selection on both beneficial and deleterious mutations.
 Recombination shapes the evolution of DNA sequence composition via biased gene conversion and drives fluctuations in genealogical history along chromosomes.
 In many species, recombination also ensures the correct segregation of homologous chromosomes at meiosis and is essential for the maintenance of genome integrity.
 Despite its central biological significance, recombination rate varies among individuals, between species, and across genomes.
 Our symposium will highlight recent discoveries about the causes and consequences of variation in recombination rates.
 We intend to showcase research that cuts across genomic and evolutionary scales - from recombination hotspots to whole genomes, and from individuals to clades.
 We expect our symposium will unite the perspectives of empiricists and theoreticians whose work on recombination rate evolution remains disconnected.

-Invited speaker: Mohamed Noor “Is Variation in Recombination Rate Adaptive?”
+Invited speaker: Mohamed Noor “Is recombination rate locally adapted in Drosophila pseudoobscura?”

 S52.
 New directions in sex chromosome evolution